 Applicants to the program will present:

-- A score of 1200 (a 308 on the new test) or above on the GRE (verbal and quantitative portions combined)
+- A score of 300 or above on the GRE (verbal and quantitative portions combined)

 - Completion of at least 24 semester hours at the University of Florida (including at least 12 semester hours of Political Science) with a GPA of 3.7 or better